gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

             obj.initState()
 ```

-`initState` and `loadState` are the last step of initializing SimObjects.
-However, only one of them is called for every simulation. loadState is called to unserialize a SimObject's state from a checkpoint and initState is called only starting a simulation afresh (i.e. not from a checkpoint).
+`initState` and `loadState` are the last step of initializing `SimObject`s.
+However, only one of them is called for every simulation. loadState is called to unserialize a `SimObject`'s state from a checkpoint and initState is called only starting a simulation afresh (i.e. not from a checkpoint).

 Continued in next page.